 In recent years, Singapore has witnessed lots of cases of foreign children who have been either not vaccinated against diphtheria and measles in their home countries, or whose vaccinated status cannot be ascertained independently by Singapore authorities.
-To counter this, from February 1, 2019, all applications of long-term immigration passes for foreign-born children are requiring documentation of diphtheria and measles vaccination.
-If the child cannot be vaccinated for some medical reasons, a doctor’s certificate stating the reasons is mandatory.
+Hence, all applications for long-term immigration passes for foreign-born children require documentation of diphtheria and measles vaccination.
+If the child cannot be vaccinated for some medical reason, a doctor’s certificate stating the reasons is mandatory.

 Importantly, children born locally to Singapore Citizen/Permanent Resident parents or foreigners, are not subject to these VR.

-- last drawn (within six months) fixed monthly overseas salary must be at least S$18,000
+- Last drawn (within 6 months) fixed monthly overseas salary must be at least S$18,000

 - Singapore’s EP holders with a monthly salary of S$12,000 or above can also apply for a PEP